SecuritIIE/website-securitiie/content/training/intro_web.md

 showTableOfContents: false
 ---

-This course has shown multiple key concepts of the web :
+This training has shown multiple key concepts of the web :
 - Functioning of HTTP requests and their responses.
 - The use of Cookies.
 - Request manipulation.